 - Preheat oven to 350°.
 In a large skillet, heat butter over medium heat.
 Brown pork chops on both sides.
 Transfer to a greased 11x7-in. baking dish; sprinkle with onion.

 - In a bowl, mix remaining ingredients; pour over chops.
-Bake, covered, until a thermometer reads 145°, 15-20 minutes.
+Bake, covered, until a thermometer inserted in pork reads 145°, 15-20 minutes.
 Let stand 5 minutes before serving.
 Yield: 2 servings.

 Reviews forBaked Saucy Pork Chops